Radiate My Thyroid? What?! No Freakin’ Way!

 Here are some basic steps to healing the thyroid:

 - Eat organic and clean foods: This is a no brainer.
-Pesticides and chemicals are endocrine disruptors.
+Pesticides, herbicides and fungicides are endocrine disruptors.
 The thyroid lives on the endocrine system.
 Eat clean to ensure the endocrine system is not disrupted.

 - Eat Local and Seasonal: Food grown in or near the environment where you live is the best choice for your body.
 The pineal gland takes information from outside your body and relays it to the inside of your body.
 Eating out of season and/or out of climate sends mixed messages to your internal system, throwing the thyroid and endocrine system out of balance.

 The above tips are a great place to start, but there is much more to healing the thyroid.
-If you want specific foods, plus how to heal the emotional and spiritual components of thyroid imbalance check out my Nourishing Thyroid DVD or watch my FREE Nourishing Thyroid Video Series for the guidance you need.
+If you want to learn about specific foods, plus how to heal the emotional and spiritual components of thyroid imbalance check out my Nourishing Thyroid DVD or watch my Nourishing Thyroid Video Series for the guidance you need.